Sydney-Informatics-Hub/geodata-harvester/quarto/docs/Settings_Overview.md

 SILO is containing continuous daily climate data for Australia.
 An overview of the available data layers is provided in [Data Overview SILO](Data_Overview.md#silo-climate-database).

 For each requested SILO data layer, at least one temporal aggregation method has to be provided, which will be applied to aggregate climate data over the specified temporal range.
-The following aptions are available: 'mean', 'median', 'sum', 'std', 'perc95', 'perc5', 'max', 'min'
+The following options are available: 'mean', 'median', 'sum', 'std', 'perc95', 'perc5', 'max', 'min'

 ### Soil data from SLGA